Positronic-IO/air-hockey-training-environment/README.md

 Many examples use of reinforcement learning capture the state from video frames; thus, their architecture involves CNNs.
 This project captures the state of the board via the coordinates of agent, puck, and opponent.

-Ours model uses the [Huber Loss](https://en.wikipedia.org/wiki/Huber_loss) as the loss function for training.
+Our model uses the [Huber Loss](https://en.wikipedia.org/wiki/Huber_loss) as the loss function for training.
 For reinforcement learning, this loss function is recommended.

 ## Installation